binary-blazer/foxfork/docs/reference/config.md

 ## license

 Information about the license the browser will be under.
-This is used by the Gluon license checker to ensure files have the MPL header if specified.
+This is used by the FoxFork license checker to ensure files have the MPL header if specified.

 Specification: